lindem/FirstContract/README.md

 FirstContract
 =============

-A JavaScript contracting library.
+A JavaScript data contract library.
+It's not done yet, but usable.
+It works with:

-This is very much a work in progress, but it's usable.
+- node.js
+- MSIE 10
+- Chrome/Chromium (also on Android)
+- Firefox
+- PhantomJS

 ## Why type contracts?
 A contract provides a run-time clamp around your code.
 As JavaScript has no